 Regular purchases and sales of financial assets are recognised on trade-date - the date on which the Council commits to purchase or sell the asset.
 Investments are initially recognised at fair value plus transaction costs for all financial assets not carried at fair value through profit or loss.
-Financial assets carried at fair value through profit or loss are initially recognized at fair
+Financial assets carried at fair value through profit or loss are initially recognized at fair value and transaction costs are expensed in the income statement.
+Financial assets are derecognised when the rights to receive cash flows from the financial assets have expired or have been transferred and Council has transferred substantially all the risks and rewards of ownership.

-When securities classified as available-forsale are sold, the accumulated fair value adjustments recognised in equity are included in the income statement as gains and losses from investment securities.
+When securities classified as available-for-sale are sold, the accumulated fair value adjustments recognised in equity are included in the income statement as gains and losses from investment securities.